-(3 credit, 3 lecture, 0 lab) [ENGL100 or minimum reading score of 39 on ASSET or 75 on COMPASS or DVED152 or DVED153 and minimum writing score of 38 on ASSET or 53 on COMPASS or DVED171] This course chronicles the contributions of female writers to the understanding of society, culture, and personal relationships.
-It will expose students to contemporary feminist criticism.
+(3 credit, 3 lecture, 0 lab) [ENGL100 or minimum reading score of 82 on COMPASS or DVED152 or DVED153 and minimum writing score of 71 on COMPASS or DVED171]

+This course chronicles the contributions of female writers to the understanding of society, culture, and personal relationships.
+It exposes students to contemporary feminist criticism.